-All of the methods might be prefered by different segments of users.
-Once a base set of onboarding content is developed, it’s not a significant burden to surface it in a couple different formats.
+All of the methods might be preferred by different segments of users.
+Once a base set of onboarding content is developed, it’s not a significant burden to surface it in a couple of different formats.
 Product teams can test several different formats or combinations of formats to see which ones are consumed the most by users.

 Considerations for the Product Roadmap

 How should the need for continuous/constant onboarding influence the product roadmap?
 Ideally, onboarding requirements and measurements should be included with every item on the roadmap.
 That way, when the product team is prioritizing and scoping features, they can consider the time and effort involved in training users about the feature.
 It also ensures that a feature is not considered complete if the content and the approach for “onboarding” users into that feature has not been developed as well.